 Berlioz: Le carnaval romain opus 9 - Overture,

 Mozart: Don Giovanni K 527 - Overture

-Rossini: William Tell (1829) - Overture (Michael Winfield English horn, William Bennett flute,
+Rossini: William Tell (1829) - Overture (Michael Winfield English horn, William Bennett flute, Francisco Gabarro cello),

 First issued in 1977 on Pye LP PCNHX 6 notes by Edward Johnson and issued by dell'Arte on LP DA 9003 in 1981, and CD by PRT on disc PCN6 in 1985.